Translated from the original Bengali by

 There was a master craftsman who made dolls as playthings for little girls of the royal family.

 Every year, a doll fair was held in the palace courtyard.
 All other artisans accorded the master the highest honour at the fair.

-When he was nearly eighty years old, a new craftsman entered the scene.
+When he was nearly eighty years old, there came a new craftsman.
 Youthful in age and fresh in his style, he was called Kishanlal.

 Of the dolls he made, some he would finish, others he would leave incomplete.
 Some he would colour, others he wouldn’t.
 It appeared the dolls hadn’t been finished yet and never would be.

 The old-timers said, “You call it courage?
 This is impudence.”

 However, new times meant new demands.
 Today’s princesses say, “We want these dolls.”

 The followers of old times said, “Arre!
 What bad taste!”